Lucille (guitar): Gibson Little Lucille

-In 1999, Gibson launched the Little Lucille, a version of their Blueshawk guitar.
+In 1999, Gibson launched the Little Lucille, a version of its Blueshawk guitar.
 It differed from the Blueshawk in having a Tune-o-matic bridge and a TP-6 stop tailpiece.
 Gibson has since discontinued the Little Lucille and the Blueshawk on which it was based.

 The 80th Birthday Lucille

-In 2005, for B.B.
-King's 80th birthday, Gibson made a special run of 80 Gibson Lucilles, referred to as the 80th Birthday Lucille.
-They presented the first prototype, which was engraved by Baron Technology, Inc, with design work by Scott Jeffrey, to King as a birthday present.
+In 2005, for King's 80th birthday, Gibson made a special run of 80 Gibson Lucilles, referred to as the 80th Birthday Lucille.
+The company presented the first prototype, which was engraved by Baron Technology Inc., with design work by Scott Jeffrey, to King as a birthday present.
 King used the guitar as his main guitar until the summer of 2009, when it was stolen.
 Traced through a Las Vegas pawnshop, the instrument was returned to King in late November 2009.